3. Assembling the Zumo

 - Place an M3 nut in each of the two side slots near the rear of the chassis.
 The slots are sized so that nuts will not be able to rotate within them.

 - Place an idler sprocket on each shoulder bolt, followed by a washer.
-The side of the sprocket with “teeth” should face the same direction as the threaded end of the bolt, so that the teeth end up pointing in towards the chassis.
+The protruding side of the sprocket hub should face the same direction as the threaded end of the bolt (in toward the chassis).

 - Insert the shoulder bolts through the side of the chassis into the nut.
 Use a 3 mm hex key (Allen wrench) to tighten the bolts until the washers are snug against the chassis. as doing so can bend the washers.